PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 supply the Session `LayoutState`.
 No full producer/consumer-map rebuild or unbounded fixed-point loop remains in this path.

+The following residual-MUL/CONCAT InstanceNormalization tail is owned by `passes/instance_norm_residual_mul_concat_layout.py`.
+Its strict prefix is the same direct NCHW decomposed core and bias ADD, followed by an `NCHW -> NHWC` Transpose and a residual ADD.
+The tail has exactly two MUL users of that ADD, two scalar or channelwise coefficients, one channel-axis CONCAT, and a final `NCHW -> NHWC` Transpose.
+The compatibility name retains its historical `...concat_conv...` spelling, but the owner deliberately preserves the legacy contract by not requiring a Conv consumer: the final tensor may be a public graph output or feed any later, graph-ordered consumers.

+All three Transposes are removed in one transaction.
+The normalization core, bias ADD, residual ADD, and both tail MULs execute in NHWC; the MUL outputs and CONCAT metadata are permuted to NHWC; the CONCAT axis changes from 1 to 3; and the CONCAT directly produces the former final-Transpose output name.
+Exact shape/signature permutations, including dynamic height, width, or channel, preserve the existing public and downstream tensor contract.
+CONCAT inputs are compared with multiplicity rather than as a set, so duplicated or missing branches cannot match accidentally.

+`plan_nhwc_instance_norm_constant_updates` accepts additional coefficient uses for this owner and plans both Mean axes, scale, bias, and the two tail-MUL coefficients together before mutation.
+A constant shared by any subset of those four affine sites is updated once; unrelated consumers receive one deterministic clone.
+Invalid, non-finite, produced, public, quantized, mixed- dtype, wrongly shaped, or colliding constants reject the whole transaction.
+One `ModelIRGraphIndex` proves every producer, consumer multiplicity, graph order, tensor, permutation, public boundary, and output-renaming contract.
+The owner uses a bounded graph-order scan, a 32-rewrite ceiling, differential index updates, success-only pruning, and Session `LayoutState` synchronization.
+Its former 501-line lowerer mutator is now a 19-line dispatcher; all four production calls supply LayoutState, and the repeated recovery loop reuses its live `residual_graph_index`.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter